jeosol/jeosol/README.md

 ![GitHub Views](https://komarev.com/ghpvc/?username=jeosol&color=FAC151)
 ![Profile views](https://gpvc.arturio.dev/jeosol)
 -->
-I am an engineer with interests in optimization, machine learning/AI, large-scale software design and implementation.
-I studied Engineering in school and my research focused on developing efficient algorithms and workflows for large optimization problems with application focused in the oil and gas industry.
+I am an engineer with interests in machine learning/AI, optimization, large-scale software design and implementation.
+I studied Engineering in school and my research focused on developing efficient algorithms and workflows for large-scale problems with application focused in the oil and gas industry.

 These days I primarily program in **Python** and **Common Lisp** but in the past I have used other programming languages like **Matlab** and **C/C++**.